-This section handles all the requests for Withdraws, the tabbed panel contains, unresolved, resolved and rejected requests.
-Also if you want to search the withdraw requests by users then you may use the search boxes.
+This section handles all the requests for Withdraws, the tabbed panel contains, unresolved, resolved, and rejected requests.
+Also if you want to search the withdrawal requests by users then you may use the search boxes.

-Escrow is a feature that allows the project owner to deposit money into the escrow for the bid winner, till the bidder finishes the project.
-As soon as the bidder completes the project, the escrow is released and the bidder will received funds in his account, which can be requested for withdrawal from the site owner.
+Escrow is a feature that allows the project owner to deposit money into the escrow for the bid winner, until the bidder finishes the project.
+As soon as the bidder completes the project, the escrow is released and the bidder will receive funds in his account, which can be requested for withdrawal from the site owner.

 It shows, the existing balance of any site user, there’s nothing much to do, except if you want to increase credit or decrease the credit of any user, just use this panel.
 You can search the balance of any user, by switching the next tab, and then just type the username and hit enter.

-This panel, shows a list of user submitted reviews, if any.
-While, the next allows you to search reviews by submitting “usernames.”
+This panel shows a list of user-submitted reviews if any.
+While the next allows you to search for reviews by submitting “usernames.”

-If you want to monitor private messaging on your site, then this panel comes easy, and displays the entire private messages submitted on your site.
-The second tab, allows you to search private message by username.
+If you want to monitor private messaging on your site, then this panel comes easy and displays the entire private messages submitted on your site.
+The second tab, allows you to search private messages by username.

-Every site needs a tracking system to track the amount of visitors you’re receiving on your website, to know the accurate number of page views, bounce rate etc. This panel is useful, if you want to use Google Analytics as a primary method of tracking system on your site.
+Every site needs a tracking system to track the number of visitors you’re receiving on your website, to know the accurate number of page views, bounce rate, etc. This panel is useful if you want to use Google Analytics as a primary method of the tracking system on your site.